KishoreKammela/JobBoardly/docs/job-seeker-features.md

 - **Job Search & Filtering (`/jobs`)**:
   - Browse a comprehensive list of approved job postings.
   - **Filters**:
-    - Keywords (searches title, company, skills).
+    - Keywords (searches title, company, skills, responsibilities, requirements).
-    - Location.
+    - Location, Role Type, Remote option, Recent Activity.
-    - Role Type (Full-time, Part-time, etc.).
+    - Salary Range (Min/Max).
-    - Remote option.
+    - Experience Level.
-    - Recent Activity (e.g., posted in the last 7 days).
+    - Minimum Years of Experience.
   - **Save Current Search**: Ability to save the current combination of search term and filters as a "Saved Search" with a custom name.
 (See Settings for management).
 Saving a search requires confirmation.
   - **View Modes**: Switch between Grid and List view for job listings.
 - **Dynamic Job Detail Pages (`/jobs/[jobId]`)**:
-  - View complete details for each job: description, responsibilities, qualifications, skills, salary, company info.
+  - View complete details for each job: `responsibilities`, `requirements`, qualifications, skills, salary, company info, and benefits.
   - **Share Functionality**: Copy a direct link to the job posting.
-  - Screening questions are _not_ visible on the public job detail page (unless being previewed by an Admin or the owning Employer).
+  - Screening questions are _not_ visible on the public job detail page.
 - **Company Profile Pages (`/companies/[companyId]`)**:
   - View details about companies, including their open positions.